EO4wellness/T-I-L/AI-ML-NLP/Kaggle/readme.md

 ![Registration](https://github.com/EO4wellness/T-I-L/blob/main/AI-ML-NLP/Kaggle/Images/Day0-2021-07-28-registered.jpg)

-* Scope/Overview
+* Overview

 ```
 Overview of 30 Days of ML:

-30 Days of ML is designed to help you grow from non-coder → Kaggle competitor in 30 days.
+30 Days of ML is designed to help you grow from non-coder
+→ Kaggle competitor in 30 days.

-In the first 2 weeks, you’ll receive hands-on assignments delivered to your inbox that rapidly cover the most essential skills needed to get your hands dirty with data.
+In the first 2 weeks, you’ll receive hands-on assignments delivered
+to your inbox that rapidly cover the most essential skills needed
+to get your hands dirty with data.

-Next, you’ll be invited to a Kaggle machine learning competition to test your knowledge.
-Through practice, you’ll explore the best ways to use Kaggle as a learning resource and connect with other data scientists in the Discord community.
+Next, you’ll be invited to a Kaggle machine learning competition
+to test your knowledge.
+Through practice, you’ll explore the best
+ways to use Kaggle as a learning resource and connect with other
+data scientists in the Discord community.

 Hope to see you there,
 Alexis Cook